Inlpennay History, Family Crest & Coats of Arms

 Early Origins of the Inlpennay family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Inlpennay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inlpennay research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inlpennay History in all our PDF Extended History products and printed products wherever possible.

 Inlpennay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Inlpennay include Inkpen, Inkpin, Ingpen and others.